October 9, 2018

 This event has attracted hundreds of costumed characters into the museum on Halloween night since the first event in 2014.
 The family-friendly environment provides a safe place for families to enjoy the holiday and has brought many people to the museum for the first time.
 This year a costume contest has been added to the festivities.

 There will be a continuous showing of 1922’s “The Headless Horseman” starring Will Rogers, adapted from Washington Irving’s “Legend of Sleepy Hollow.”
 The silent movie is the familiar story of Ichabod Crane (played by Rogers), a Yankee schoolmaster competing for the hand of the daughter of a wealthy family.
 Another suitor, disguised as the headless horseman, lures Ichabod to a lonely bridge and frightens him away.

 The Will Rogers Memorial Museum and the Will Rogers Birthplace Ranch are divisions of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.